Edwin Orion Brownell: Community

 Always active in the community, Brownell has given the gift of his enduring music to numerous charitable fundraisers, and has played in many benefits such as those thrown for Montreal Women's Shelter, Earth First!, Greenpeace, Concordia University (the Keith Lowther Fellowship), the Quebec Diabetes Foundation, the Montreal Children's Hospital, the Head and Hands Clinic, "The Marathon of Hope: Philippine Relief Concert", Oxfam Québec Benefit for the Syrian Refugees, Sheldon Kagan's Benefit Concerts for the Cummings Jewish Centre for Seniors (2016) and the Shield of Athena (2017) at the Rialto Theatre (Montreal). and at "Re-Creating Home: a Benefit Soirée for a Syrian Family" at Christ Church Cathedral (Montreal) in Montreal (2018).
 During the 2020 COVID-19 pandemic.
 Brownell, working with Oxfam Quebec, mobilized his online fanbase to raise money for relief efforts in Lebanon after the 2020 Beirut explosion.
-In 2021 he did the same for Covid Relief in India, and in 2022 did a benefit concert for the Ukraine with Médecins du Monde.
+In 2021 he did the same for Covid Relief in India, and in 2022 did a benefit concert for Ukraine with Médecins du Monde.